 Form Submission.
-For both Tier I and Tier II CSP requests, owners must submit standard form HUD-52671-E, including the accompanying certifications and signature page, to their contract administrator or administering HUD field office.
-All owners of Section 8 projects that are subject to a HAP contract administered by a Performance-Based Contract Administrator (PBCA), must submit requests to their PBCA.
-Properties with contracts currently administered by HUD or by a Traditional Contract Administrator, must submit directly to the relevant regional HUD office.
-Given current mandatory telework policies and limited access to standard mail, electronic submissions via email are required and may utilize digital signatures, consistent with Notice H-20-04.
+For both Tier I and Tier II CSP requests, owners must submit standard form HUD-52671-E, including the accompanying certifications and signature page, to the office that currently processes their monthly voucher payment, i.e., contract administrator or administering HUD field office.
+All owners of Section 8 projects that are subject to a HAP contract administered by a Performance-Based Contract Administrator (PBCA) must submit requests to their PBCA.
+Properties with contracts currently administered by HUD or by a Traditional Contract Administrator must submit directly to the relevant regional HUD office.
+Given work processes during the coronavirus pandemic and limited access to standard mail, electronic submissions via email are required and may utilize digital signatures, consistent with Notice H-2020-10.
 Submissions to HUD should be directed to each office's centralized incoming email box.
 Owners should save and submit the form in its original fillable PDF format to facilitate more rapid processing.
+Note, the form must be signed by the property owner or their authorized signatory.
+Documentation of legal delegations of signature authority to third-party management agents may be required.

 CSP funding is not being provided on a first-come, first-served basis.
-All requests received by HUD or the PBCA by 11:59PM local time on August 5 will be given equal consideration.
-Requests received after this deadline may be evaluated at HUD's discretion only after all other eligible CSPs have been funded, and in no case will be considered if received after August 12, 2020.
-Owners may submit only one request form per property for the current request period.
-Owners must identify the request as either a Tier I or a Tier II request.
+All requests received by HUD or the PBCA by 11:59 PM local time on December 11 will be given equal consideration.
+Requests received after this deadline may be evaluated at HUD's discretion only after all other eligible CSPs have been funded.
+In no case will requests received after December 18, 2020, be considered for funding.
+Owners may submit only one request form per property for each operating period.
+Owners must identify the request as either a Tier I or a Tier II request, which is determined by comparing the total expenses to the cap calculated on line 20 of HUD 52671-E.

-Additional Tier II Requirements.5 Supporting documentation for expenses and demonstrated level of need is required only for Tier II Exceptional Need payment requests.
+Additional Tier II Requirements.7 Supporting documentation for expenses and demonstrated level of need is required only for Tier II Exceptional Need payment requests.
 Receipts, payroll documentation, or other record of payment must be provided for any form line-item totals that exceed \$500.
-Documentation is required for all expenses on these lines and not just those that exceed the Tier I amounts.
+Documentation is required for all expenses on these lines and not just for the portion of expenses that exceed the Tier I amounts.
+Supporting documentation must be clear, concise, and orderly, i.e. clearly labeled by form line-item.